cuthbertLab/music21/documentation/source/about/about.rst

 The `music21` Toolkit
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Music21 is Copyright (c) 2006-2017, Michael Scott Cuthbert and cuthbertLab.
+Music21 is Copyright © 2006-2020, Michael Scott Cuthbert and cuthbertLab.
 Music21 code (excluding content encoded in the corpus) is
-free and open-source software, licensed under the
+free and open-source software, licensed under the BSD License.
-BSD License.

 The `music21` Corpus
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-The BSD `music21` software is distributed with a corpus of encoded compositions which are distributed with the permission of the encoders (and, where needed, the composers or arrangers) and where permitted
+The BSD-licensed `music21` software is distributed with a corpus of encoded compositions which are distributed with the permission of the encoders (and, where needed, the composers or arrangers) and where permitted